-- Applicants in the United States military and deployed outside of Puerto Rico may qualify for the Program. - Applicants who were/are temporarily in a nursing home, assisted living, or other medical facility may qualify for the Program. - Applicants who were incarcerated and/or residing at a law enforcement facility may qualify for the Program.
+- Applicants in the United States military and deployed outside of Puerto Rico may qualify for the Subprogram. - Applicants who were/are temporarily in a nursing home, assisted living, or other medical facility may qualify for the Subprogram. - Applicants who were incarcerated and/or residing at a law enforcement facility may qualify for the Subprogram.

-7.2.1 Special Circumstances Related to Tenant-Applicants
+7.2.1 Special Circumstances Related to Applicant-Tenants

 A tenant-occupied property that serves as a household's primary residence may be eligible for the Subprogram.
-However, the tenant's participation in the Subprogram is contingent upon a valid lease agreement, with a renewal option, between the Applicant or Co-applicant and the property owner, who must be able to demonstrate ownership or a proprietary interest in the property.
-In such cases, the tenant must have the property owner's written authorization to participate and apply to the Subprogram.
-If structural improvements are required for installation, the tenant must have the property owner's written authorization.
+However, the tenant's participation in the Subprogram is contingent upon a valid lease agreement, with a renewal option, between the Applicant or Co-applicant and the Property Owner, who must be able to demonstrate ownership or a proprietary interest in the property.
+In these cases, the tenant must have a completed Owner Consent Certification for Tenants from the Participating Property Owner to participate and apply to the Subprogram.
+If structural improvements are required for installation, the tenant must have the Participating Property Owner's written authorization.
+15